kyma-project/control-plane/docs/kyma-environment-broker/03-01-service-description.md

 ## Preview cluster plan

-Preview plan allows to test an integration with Lifecycle Manager.
-The preview plan skips steps which integrates Kyma Environment Broker and Reconciler.
+The preview plan allows to test integration with Lifecycle Manager.
+The preview plan skips steps which integrate Kyma Environment Broker and Reconciler.

 ### Provisioning parameters